Student Finance

 Eligibility

-You have the option to apply for federal financial aid only, or you may apply for both federal and institutional aid.
+You have the option to apply for federal student aid only, or you may apply for both federal and institutional financial aid.
+Federal student aid may consist of Direct Unsubsidized and Graduate PLUS student loans.
+Institutional financial aid may consist of scholarship and/or North Shore-LIJ Health loan for those who qualify.

-Students may complete the Free Application for Federal Student Aid (FAFSA) to help pay for medical school.
+Students may complete the Free Application for Federal Student Aid (FAFSA) using Hofstra University's school code 002732 to help pay for your medical school education.
 The FAFSA becomes available each year on October 1st.
-The types of federal student aid available include the Federal Direct Unsubsidized and Graduate PLUS loans.

 To qualify for federal student aid, students must meet the requirements below: